 Nothing happened.
 Scrooge had pulled all the bed curtains aside so he could not be surprised again and so he could see his whole room.
-He was watching with a vigilance of apprehensiveness.
+He was watching with the vigilance of apprehensiveness.
 However one thing had changed, he found that he was being bathed in light and that the light was coming from the room next to his.
 He got out of bed and approached the door and was about to put his hand on the knob when a voice called him by name and, “bade him enter.”

 In his story, The Legend of Sleepy Hollow, Washington Irving, describes the home of Katrina Van Tassel, Ichabod Crane’s love interest, in much the way as the transformation of Scrooge’s room, using food as the main point of interest.
 Dickens was an admirer of Irving and may have gotten his idea for this scene from him.
 The two were to meet on one of Dickens’ tours of The United States.

 The idea of going into your home and finding your furniture rearranged would be quite a shock if not a little scary.
-This room of Scrooge’s, we can imagine, would have been scarcely furnished if furnished at all as the only two rooms Dickens mentions other than the bedroom are a sitting room and a lumber room.
+This room of Scrooge’s, we can imagine, would have been scarcely furnished, if furnished at all, as the only two rooms Dickens mentions other than the bedroom are a sitting room and a lumber room.

 But the change in his room was not the only thing that awaited Scrooge.

 Scrooge saw a jolly giant.
-He immediately notices that the eyes of this giant were clear and kind and Scrooge did not like to meet them and hung his head.
+He immediately notices that the eyes of this giant were clear and kind, and Scrooge did not like to meet them and hung his head.
 He was not allowed to do so for long as the giant demanded that Scrooge look at him.
 Scrooge saw The Ghost of Christmas Present.
 “It was clothed in one simple green robe or mantle trimmed with white fur.
-This garment hung so loosely on the figure, that its capricious breast was bare… Its feet … were also bare, and on its head it wore no other covering than a holly wreath, set here and there with icicles.
+This garment hung so loosely on the figure that its capricious breast was bare… Its feet … were also bare, and on its head, it wore no other covering than a holly wreath, set here and there with icicles.
 It’s dark brown curls were long and free;… it had a genial face… and a joyful air.
-Girded around its middle was an antique scabbard; but no sword was in it, and the ancient sheath was eaten up with rust…In its hand he bore a glowing torch; in shape not unlike plenty’s horn, and the light fell upon Scrooge.”
+Girded round its middle was an antique scabbard, but no sword was in it, and the ancient sheath was eaten up with rust…In its hand he bore a glowing torch; in shape not unlike plenty’s horn, and the light fell upon Scrooge.”

-Scrooge did so and the ghost inquired of Scrooge if he had ever walked forth with any of his brothers?
-Scrooge said that he had not and inquired how many brothers the spirit had?
-The spirit answered “more than 1800.”
+Scrooge did so, and the ghost inquired of Scrooge if he had ever walked forth with any of his brothers.
+Scrooge said that he had not and inquired how many brothers the spirit had.
+The spirit answered, “more than 1800.”

 In those days cooking large amounts of meat could not be done in a small home.
 The fireplace was simply not large enough.
-So when one had a goose, a turkey or a roast, The meat or fowl was sent to the bakers and would be cooked there and then brought home where the side dishes would have been prepared.
+So when one had a goose, a turkey, or a roast, The meat or fowl was sent to the bakers and would be cooked there and then brought home, where the side dishes would have been prepared.

-‘There are some upon this earth of your’s, who claim to know us, and do their deeds of passion, pride, ill-will, hatred, envy, bigotry, and selfishness in our name, who are as strange to us and all our kith and kin, as if they had never lived.
+‘There are some upon this earth of yours, who claim to know us, and do their deeds of passion, pride, ill-will, hatred, envy, bigotry, and selfishness in our name, who are as strange to us and all our kith and kin as if they had never lived.
 Remember that, and charge their doing on themselves and not us.

-We see this today, when people claiming to be Christians threaten a clinic, or show up to protest at a funeral.
+We see this today when people claiming to be Christians threaten a clinic or show up to protest at a funeral.
 The Spirit of Christmas present would not accept their doings in his name either as, they too, are not following to the teachings of Christ.